 Nowadays, social media is the place for influencers to collaborate with brands and promote their products.

 In recent years, we have witnessed many strong influential women taking over the spotlight on social media and elsewhere.

-Social media is somewhat of a reflection of what’s going on in the society: from hashtags which start social movements to individual tweets that change opinions of millions of people.
+Social media is somewhat of a reflection of what’s going on in society: from hashtags that start social movements to individual tweets that change opinions of millions of people.

 However, there’s one caveat with influencer marketing, and it’s identifying real influencers.

 Vanity metrics, such as the number of followers, are often deceitful.

 Even social media platforms themselves understand that and try to eliminate “fake followers and paid activity.”

 That’s why, to find the most influential women, we’ll look at several factors that may contribute to a person’s influence.